13 Graphical Exploration of Data

 The Data Reader tool is grouped with one related tool -- the Data Cursor tool.
 Only one of them will display at a time.
-To select a hidden tool, click on the small arrow in the lower-right corner of the button and select a tool from the shortcut menu.
+To select a hidden tool, click on the small arrow to the right of the button and select a tool from the pop-up menu.

 To use the Data Reader tool: